AndreasHans/Graph/README.md

-A class representing an unweighted graph
+A class representing a directed unweighted graph